MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/windows-8-10/index.md

 * *Optional*.
 Stand-alone MobileFirst Server ([download]({{site.baseurl}}/downloads))

 ### 1. Starting the MobileFirst Server

-> If a remote server was already set-up, skip this step.
+Make sure you have [created a Mobile Foundation instance](../../ibm-containers/using-mobile-foundation), or

-From a **Command-line** window, navigate to the server's folder and run the command: `run.bat`.
+If using the [MobileFirst Foundation Developer Kit](../../setting-up-your-development-environment/mobilefirst-development-environment), navigate to the server's folder and run the command: `./run.cmd`.

 ### 2. Creating an application